 Security Fix:

-– Added .env.local to .gitignore.
-Almost committed secrets to the repository.
+– Added .env.local to .gitignore, narrowly avoiding committing secrets to the repository.

 – The old Basic plan had been downgraded to the Free tier, causing the 429 errors.

-– Investigated XDK (official X SDK) but decided against it for pre-launch due to it being a beta version (v0.8.1).
+– Investigated XDK (official X SDK) but decided against using the v0.8.1 beta before launch.

 UI Fixes: